-Lightweight backpacking has blossomed into a new and wonderful market over the last several years, and with increased interest, scientific research is producing innovations in material science every day to improve the quality of fabrics and decrease their weight.
+Lightweight backpacking has blossomed into a wonderful new market over the last several years, and with increased interest in lightweight gear, scientific research is producing innovations in material science every day to improve the quality of fabrics and decrease their weight.

 Whether you’re looking to day-hike a trail to your favorite camping spot, spend a weekend with your friends cooking out in the wilderness, or thru-hike across the entire breadth of the country achieving the triple crown, this list has some of the most highly rated, durable, and lightweight packs on the market today to help you have fun exploring the great outdoors.